d4vvv/MPT2-Project---LEDCUBE/README.md

 * Keyboard

-As we didn’t have enough pins to connect it whole(4x4) we used only a few buttons, but it isenough for our needs because in this version of our project we use it only as a device toswitch between the games.
+As we didn’t have enough pins to connect it whole(4x4) we used only a few buttons, but it is enough for our needs because in this version of our project we use it only as a device toswitch between the games.

 # Software